gianpierodiblasi/ScriptEngineResource/README.md

     - code: the scripting code - STRING (No default value)
   - output: VARIANT (NUMBER, STRING, BOOLEAN, JSON)
 - *execJavaScript*: extecutes a JavaScript code
   - input
     - parameters: the input parameters, represented as a JSON object containing numbers, strings, booleans and arrays of numbers, strings, booleans and arrays (recursively) - JSON (No default value)
     - resultParameter: parameter name of the result value - STRING (No default value)
+    - code: the scripting code - STRING (No default value)
+  - output: VARIANT (NUMBER, STRING, BOOLEAN, JSON)
+- *execJava*: extecutes a Java code
+  - input
+    - parameters: the input parameters, represented as a JSON object containing numbers, strings, booleans and arrays of numbers, strings, booleans and arrays (recursively) - JSON (No default value)
+    - resultParameter: parameter name of the result value - STRING (No default value)